thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 ## Conclusion

-Time for laughing at the jokes aimed at these cowardly, cruel, criminal, fascistic & poisonous fools of RSS & BJP is over.
+Time for laughing at jokes aimed at these cowardly, cruel, criminal, fascistic & poisonous fools of RSS & BJP is over.
 If we laugh at them even now, the joke is on us for letting Neo Tughlaq implement this fascist NRC.
 Lets ~~follow Gandhi's footsteps &~~[^gandhi-flaws] hit the streets to protest these fascist cowards.